charliemurry/website/content/research.md

 [Bundling Demand in K-12 Broadband Procurement](/working_papers/Bundling_Demand_in_K12_Feb24.pdf)
 (with Gaurab Aryal, Pallavi Pal, and Arnab Palit)

-Desinging Procurement for K-12 Broadband Procurement in the Presence of Cost Complementarities (with Gaurab Aryal, Pallavi Pal, and Arnab Palit)
+Designing Procurement for K-12 Broadband Internet in the Presence of Cost Complementarities (with Gaurab Aryal, Pallavi Pal, and Arnab Palit)

 Dynamic Pricing and Strategic Delay in the Market for Used Cars